thementat42/Manganese/docs/01_variables.md

-let c: char;  # c is initialized to '\0` let d: bool;  # d is initialized to false let f : ptr int;  # f is a null pointer let h : ptr int = ?a;  # no default initialization, h points to a
+let c: char;  # c is initialized to '\0` let d: bool;  # d is initialized to false let f : ptr int;  # f is a null pointer let h : ptr int = &a;  # no default initialization, h points to a
 ```

 ## === Type Casting ===